-Canopy check - A full visual check should be carried out: All the components of the wing (stitching, ribs, diagonals, lines, tabs, ...) should be checked for signs of deterioration.
+Canopy check - A full visual check should be carried out: All the components of the wing (cloth, stitching, ribs, diagonals, attachment tabs) should be checked for signs of deterioration.

-Finally, a test flight to confirm that the wing behaves normally should be carried out by a professional.
+Test flight - To confirm that the wing behaves normally should be carried out by a professional.